 It’s not easy to just stop toxic giving to a relationship if you’ve been doing it almost all your life.
 I could go on and on as to why you give too much, but you can find a lot of that information on the internet.
 The question is how do you stop it.
 More importantly, if are with someone who gives less to the relationship, what do you do to bring back the balance to your relationship without driving the other person further away.

 First of all, as mentioned above, giving is a good thing.
 Giving more than you are receiving is healthy.
 And when it comes to trying to get back your ex, giving more than you are receiving especially in the initial stages is normal.
 In fact you should expect it and accept it.
 So don’t stop giving.
 But you also need to:

-3. Communicate.
-In most cases, a give-and-take- imbalance in a relationship is due to the lack of communication, misunderstandings and misinterpretations.
+In most cases, a give-and-take- imbalance in a relationship is due to lack of communication, misunderstandings and misinterpretations.
 Negotiating the give-and-take dynamics of your relationship should start from the very beginning of the relationship and continue thought the relationship.